 The children were eager to venture to the beach due to the stifling hot weather.
 Also being one of the last days of the summer school holidays.
 Due to the heat, mother, Nancy insisted the children catch the local bus instead of walking or riding their tricycles.
 A bus ride that took ten minutes to arrive at Glenelg from their place of residence at Somerton Park.

 Nancy gave Jane eight shillings and sixpence to buy some fizzy drink and something to eat for them and Nancy when they returned home for lunch.
-Jane placed the money in her beige clip purse into her light blue airline type bag.
+Jane placed the money in her beige clip coloured purse into her light blue airline type bag.
 Mum had also briefly heard teasing from Arrna and Grant.
 That Jane had a boyfriend at the beach but did not think much of it at the time.
 The children left home at approximately 10 am and were expected home around noon.

-Jane Beaumont was dressed in her pink one-piece bathers with pale green shorts and canvas sandshoes with white soles.
+- Jane was dressed in her pink one-piece bathers with pale green shorts and canvas sandshoes with white soles.
 Taking with her a paperback copy of Louisa May Alcott’s Little Women.
 She carried three drying towels inside a generic airways type bag.

 - Arnna wore a one-piece red and white striped bather with tan shorts and sandals.
 She also sported a bright orange hairpin.

 - Grant wore only green and white vertically striped bathers under green cotton shorts and red sandals. ; no shirt

 The children arrived at Glenelg / the Moseley Street bus stop across the road from the iconic Wenzel’s bakery.
 Followed by a short walk to the beach and Colley Reserve.